Professional Knife Repairs by *AJH* Custom Knives & Services

 - Kitchen knives

 Even if you only have a cheap small kitchen knife needing a new handle (like the one you got at the garage sale for $2.00 - the cost of the repair is a lots more than meets the eye.

 The handle material and installation is the same as is for $400 custom made knife, and finishing it takes as much shop resources as for the expensive knife.

 It is unfortunate, and not avoidable.

-Prices of supplies sky rocketed, and postage went up from $8 to $35 for the Express Post.
+Prices of supplies sky rocketed, and postage went up from $8 up to $50 for the Express Post.

 Now there are fuel surcharge added to the mail ...
 The lists of costs is growing.
 This is what average Basic fee is calculated on.

 As the problem with "lost" mail is ever present, the cheapest insured mail with tracking is by Expedited Parcel Post.